Family 1st Dental holds all of our offices to a high standard of excellence in personalized dental care.

 Is the removal of a tooth.

 A gas (also called laughing gas) used to reduce patient anxiety.
-Many of our offices over this type of sedation to help reduce the anxiety of going to the dentist.
+Many of our offices offer this type of sedation to help reduce the anxiety of going to the dentist.
 Ask your Family 1st Dental office about your sedation options.

 A thin, clear or white resin that is applied to the biting surfaces of teeth to prevent decay.
 A sealant is most often applied when a permanent tooth first erupts or comes into a child’s mouth.
 This is when sealants are needed most because there is a low contamination of bacteria in the grooves of their teeth.
-Its also important to have sealants applied to your children’s teeth due lack of interest in brushing at a young age.
+It is also important to have sealants applied to your children’s teeth due to lack of interest in brushing at a young age.

 Periodontal disease is a serious bacterial condition that damages and destroys the gum tissue and bone that support your teeth.
 Untreated periodontal disease is a leading cause of tooth loss among adults.
 Except in its earliest stages (gingivitis), periodontal disease cannot be completely cured.
 It can only be controlled and managed.
 Current research shows some alarming new information about the effects of periodontal disease.
 Many studies, including several published in the Journal of Periodontology, confirm that people with periodontal disease are at a greater risk for other serious illnesses.
-That’s because infected gums release significantly higher levels of bacteria into the bloodstream that then spread to other organs in the body.
+That is because infected gums release significantly higher levels of bacteria into the bloodstream which then spread to other organs in the body.
 There are many stages of periodontal diseases and it is important to discuss your individual situation with your doctor.
 There are many stages of periodontal diseases and it is important to discuss your individual situation with your doctor.

-Periodontal bacteria may contribute to, but is not limited to: Heart disease, stroke, diabetes, osteoporosis, and pre-term and low birth weight babies.
+Periodontal bacteria may contribute to: Heart disease, stroke, diabetes, osteoporosis, and pre-term and low birth weight babies.

 Other than poor oral hygiene, there are several other factors that may increase the risk of developing periodontal disease:

-- Smoking or chewing tobacco: Tobacco users are more likely than nonusers to form plaque and tartar on their teeth.
+- Smoking or chewing tobacco: Tobacco users are more likely than non-users to form plaque and tartar on their teeth.

 - Certain tooth or appliance conditions: Bridges that no longer fit properly, crowded teeth, or defective fillings that may trap plaque and bacteria.